 Playwright simulates real user actions like clicking buttons, filling forms and navigating pages across Chrome, Firefox and Safari.
 It auto‑waits for elements to be ready and supports parallel execution, screenshot/video capture, API testing and network interception.

-- 2026: Continued investment in AI‑assisted testing, better reporting and observability tools, and expanded community plugins.
+2026: Continued investment in AI-assisted testing, observability tooling, and expanded community plugins.
+75.2K GitHub stars, used by 414K developers, 642 contributors.

 Why QA Teams Prefer Playwright?